 What if a child does not want to study at home?

 Most children go through phases of not wanting to study at home.
 This isn’t unique to homeschooling.
-In fact children have more flexibility when they will study and for how long than a more structured traditional school environment where the studying almost always happens outside of the classroom schedule.
+In fact, children have more flexibility when they will study and for how long than a more structured traditional school environment where studying almost always happens outside of the classroom schedule.

 What if the parent gets bored?
 What if the child gets bored?